Vasanth-AIDS24/fwd-ex1/README.md

 ```

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the welcome page in TCP/IP Protocol Suite.

 ## DESIGN STEPS:
 ### Step 1: